 - Entrant must be a member of the RMP Section on the date of submission.

-- The paper must not have won an award (1st-2nd) in a previous RMP dissertation or student paper award.
+- The paper must not have won a prize (1st-2nd) in a previous RMP dissertation or student paper competition.

-- A student may submit no more than one paper.
+- A student may submit at most one paper.

 A complete entry consists of:

 The above three documents should be sent by the entrant as e-mail attachments to email@example.com.
 Complete entries must be received on or before July 31st, 2022.
 It is the entrant's responsibility to allow for appropriate time to enroll as a new member of the RMP section (approximately 5 business days).